knutkirkhorn/cisco-vpn-rdp-connecter/README.md

     Options
       --setup, -s       Setup the credentials for Cisco VPN and Microsoft RDP --only-vpn, -o    Only connect to VPN
+      --save            Used together with --only-vpn to change the default command behavior
 ```

 ## API